blues/sparrow-reference-firmware/README.md

 Application Guide: Diagnostic
 -----------------------------

 A deep dive into the Diagnostic application!
 Not only does this document provide a high-level overview, but it also moves line-by-line through the source explaining each step.
-It's a [must read](https://bluesinc.atlassian.net/wiki/spaces/SPAR/pages/7766158/Sparrow+Application+Guide+Diagnostic) if you are planning to develop a Sparrow application.
+[Sparrow Application Guide: Diagnostic](https://bluesinc.atlassian.net/wiki/spaces/SPAR/pages/7766158/Sparrow+Application+Guide+Diagnostic) is a must read if you are planning to develop a Sparrow application.